Alice Mavrogordato: Early life

 Her name at birth was Alice Blum, she was born on 14 March 1916 in Vienna, which at the time was part of Austria-Hungary.
 Her mother was Friederike (née Grossman) and her father was Ludwig Blum.
 At age 12, she took classes at the Vienna School of Applied Arts, with Franz Cižek.
 She had studied textile design in Austria from 1930 to 1932, and worked as a knitwear designer.

 On March 12, 1938, the Anschluss, the annexation of Austria into Nazi Germany happened.
 In 1939, she left and moved to England, as a Jewish refugee.
-In 1941 and 1942 during the beginning of World War II, she was interned at the Isle of Man.
-After being released, she worked in London in a in a war production factory.
+In 1941 and 1942 during the beginning of World War II, she was interned on the Isle of Man.
+After being released, she worked in London in a war production factory.
 After World War II, she worked for the United States Army, as a translator during the Nuremberg trials for military war crimes.

 In 1948, she married Ralph S. Mavrogordato, an American soldier.

 Career

 In 1951, she immigrated to Durham, North Carolina; followed by a move in 1953 to Washington, D.C.
 Around 1954, she studied at the Washington Workshop Center for the Arts, under Morris Louis and Kenneth Noland.
 Her first solo art exhibition was in 1958.
 She was known for her oil paintings.

-She died of cancer on October 20, 2000 in Washington, D.C.
+She died of cancer on October 20, 2000, in Washington, D.C.
 She left her art estate of more than 300 works to the Republic of Austria.